papaponmx/riosjaime/README.md

 Text styles for each .grid-element
 Create a modal for each element.

-# TO DO
+ Today
+  Colors for the whole theme
-Improve the standard modal for each element
+  Improve the modal template for each element
+  Improve :hover text of .grid-element
   Create a footer or social media section

- FOR THE Portfolio
+  Scroll to top button
+  Deprecated bounce animation on .hero
+  Scroll to top button animation
 # riosjaime.com

 Version 2.0